 Pardon (US Presidential / State)

 A US pardon forgives the offence and restores civil rights but does not erase the conviction.
 It remains in the record.
-CBSA will see the conviction, assess equivalency, and determine inadmissibility under IRPA.
+CBSA officers may see the conviction, assess equivalency, and determine whether inadmissibility applies under IRPA.
 The pardon is a positive factor in TRP and Criminal Rehabilitation applications, demonstrating that your home country has recognized your rehabilitation.

 Record Suspension (Canadian Parole Board of Canada)